-A neighbour has objected to the proposals on the grounds of overlooking and privacy.
-The shortest distance to the neighbour's property line is approximately 27m and their house is located beyond that line.
-As the new build will be located a considerable distance away from the nearest house, the proposals comply with the Non-statutory Design Guidance with respect to privacy, overshadowing and daylight.
+The new build will be located a considerable distance away from the nearest house and therefore the proposals comply with the Non-statutory Design Guidance with respect to privacy, overshadowing and daylight.

 There will be no detrimental impact on neighbouring amenity and Des 5 is complied with.